MSc Reproductive & Sexual Health ResearchLondon School of Hygiene and Tropical Medicine

 Up to date information on tuition fees can be found on the LSHTM website.

-Graduates go into public health and reproductive health programs, evaluation of family planning programs, research for governmental and non-governmental agencies and university teaching.
+Graduates go into public health and reproductive health programmes, evaluation of family planning programmes, research for governmental and non-governmental agencies and university teaching.

 Below you will find just a few of the positions and organisations that our graduates from this course have entered: